 From 2010 to 2015, Jon guest curated a series of group exhibitions at Copro Gallery in Santa Monica, CA. Jon had been admiring Copro Gallery’s artists and exhibition program for many years, so he was thrilled when owner Greg Escalante and director Gary Pressman reached out and invited him to bring the Collective to their space.
 The significance of this was enhanced by Escalante’s contribution to this movement as the co-founder of Juxtapoz Magazine and curator of many of the first museum shows for artists in the movement.
 Escalante, a personal hero and friend to Jon, died in 2017.

 Curating the group exhibitions provided Jon the excuse to finally travel to the USA and meet many of the artists whom he had been corresponding with and promoting for years.
-The artists were warm and hospitable to Jon, reinforcing the sense of belonging that he had first experienced with members of the Australian Art Collective years prior.
-And the shared sense of purpose and camaraderie among the artists reinforced the sense that he was part of a global movement.
+He found that he had more in common with the artists than their shared passion for strange art and he experienced a powerful sense of belonging.
+The shared sense of purpose and camaraderie among the artists was inspiring and contagious.
+Jon came to feel as though he was part of a global community.

 Jon also met countless people in Los Angeles who had followed Beinart since the beginning, which was a new experience, as the following in Melbourne was still very niche and underground at that stage.
 It was exciting to see that his projects had made a difference to so many people and that there was so much interest and enthusiasm for the art that he loved.